 Surgery is used to diagnose ovarian cancer and determine its stage, but it is also the first phase of treatment.
 The goal is to remove as much of the cancer as possible.
 This may include a single ovary and nearby tissue in stage I. In more advanced stages, it may be necessary to remove both ovaries, along with the uterus and surrounding tissues.

 In all stages of ovarian cancer, chemotherapy is usually given after surgery.
 This phase of treatment uses drugs to target and kill any remaining cancer in the body.
-The drugs may be given by mouth, through an IV, or directly into the belly (intraperitoneal chemotherapy.)
+The drugs may be given by mouth, through an IV, or directly into the belly (intraperitoneal chemotherapy).
 Women with LMP tumors usually don't need chemo unless the tumors grow back after surgery.

 Researchers are working on therapies that target the way ovarian cancer grows.
 A process called angiogenesis involves the formation of new blood vessels to feed tumors.
 A drug called Avastin blocks this process, causing tumors to shrink or stop growing (seen in the illustration here).
-Avastin is approved for other cancers, but ovarian cancer researchers are still testing this therapy, which can have serious side effects.

 After Treatment: Early Menopause